 Trigonometric ratios of an acute angle of a right-angled triangle.
 Proof of their existence (well defined); motivate the ratios, whichever are defined at 0° and 90°.
 Values (with proofs) of the trigonometric ratios of 30°, 45° and 60°.
 Relationships between the ratios

 Functioning of a lens in the human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.
 Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life.

-Trigonometric Identities – Proof and applications of the identity sin2A + cos2A = 1.
+Proof and applications of the identitIES.
 Only simple identities to be given.
 Trigonometric ratios of complementary angles.

 Simple and believable problems on heights and distances.
 Problems should not involve more than two right triangles.
 Angles of elevation/depression should be only 30°, 45°, 60°.